LukeSmithxyz/emailwiz/README.md

 # Email server setup script

-*NOTE: If this line is here, I'm still testing this to even it out.*

 I wrote this script during the grueling process of installing an setting up a web server.
 It perfectly reproduces my successful steps to ensure the same setup time and time again.
 Deviate from one command and everything might fall apart unless you know better!